Open Access Computer Lab FAQs

 (Click on a question to show/hide the answer.)

-In order to use the lab facilities, you must login to the workstations with your e-mail username and password.
-There are instructions on the workstation login screens that will help.
+In order to use the lab facilities, you must login to the workstations with your UT e-mail username and password.

-You may save files to any external media (flash drives, writable CDs, floppy disks).
-You may also save to the desktop and to My Documents.
+You may save files to most external media (flash drives, writable CDs, external hard drives).
+You may also save to the Desktop and to My Documents.
 These storage areas are actually redirected to a protected network server so that all of your files you save here are confidential and can be viewed only by you when you login to the computer labs.
 You can store up to 500 MB of data in the desktop and My Documents folders.

 Printing is as easy as clicking a print icon or selecting File, Print from a drop down menu.
-In the GEB there are 7 different printers to choose from and in the SAC area there are two to choose from.
+In GEB B110 there are 9 different printers to choose from and in SAC 314 there are two to choose from.

-Requests for credit are submitted on-line.
-The lab manager will review the request, check the print activity logs, and get back with you within 48 hours.
+Reporting a Print Issue and Requesting Print Credit are submitted on-line.
+The lab manager will review the request, check the print activity logs, and get back to you within 48 hours.